vkondrav/react-tutorial/PROGRESS.md

 2. Add stories for each interactive demo component
 3. Add play functions for components with user interactions
 4. Ensure all stories render correctly with Tailwind/daisyUI styling
+5. run npm run test to see that all tests pass.
+6. update the table below with status

 ### Consolidated Tech Debt by Lesson